-On March 30, 2020, following conclusion of a trial in late January 2020, the U.S. District Court for the District of Nevada, or the Nevada Court, issued a ruling in favor of two generic drug companies, Dr. Reddy's Laboratories, Inc., or Dr. Reddy's or DRL, and Hikma Pharmaceuticals USA Inc., or Hikma, (formerly known as West-Ward), and certain of their affiliates, or, collectively, the Defendants, that declared as invalid several of our patents covering the first FDA-approved use of our drug, for use to reduce severely high triglyceride levels, which is known as the MARINE indication.
+On March 30, 2020, following conclusion of a trial in late January 2020, the U.S. District Court for the District of Nevada, or the Nevada Court, issued a ruling in favor of two generic drug companies, Dr. Reddy's Laboratories, Inc., or Dr. Reddy's, and Hikma Pharmaceuticals USA Inc., or Hikma, and certain of their affiliates, or, collectively, the Defendants, that declared as invalid several of our patents covering the MARINE indication for use to reduce severely high triglyceride levels.
 We sought appeals of the Nevada Court judgment up to the United States Supreme Court, but we were unsuccessful.
 Most recently, on June 18, 2021, we were notified that our petition for writ of certiorari to the United States Supreme Court was denied.

-On May 22, 2020, Hikma received U.S. FDA approval to market its generic versions of VASCEPA for the original indication of VASCEPA as an adjunct to diet to reduce TG levels in adult patients with severe ( $\geq$ 500 mg/dL) hypertriglyceridemia.
+On May 22, 2020, Hikma received U.S. FDA approval to market its generic versions of VASCEPA for the MARINE indication of VASCEPA as an adjunct to diet to reduce TG levels in adult patients with severe (≥500 mg/dL) hypertriglyceridemia.
 In November 2020, Hikma launched their generic version of VASCEPA on a limited scale.
-On November 30, 2020 we filed a patent infringement lawsuit against Hikma for making, selling, offering to sell and importing generic icosapent ethyl capsules in and into the United States in a manner that we allege has induced the infringement of patents covering the use of VASCEPA to reduce specified cardiovascular risk.
+On November 30, 2020, we filed a patent infringement lawsuit against Hikma for making, selling, offering to sell and importing generic icosapent ethyl capsules in and into the United States in a manner that we allege has induced the infringement of patents covering the use of VASCEPA to reduce specified cardiovascular risk.
 The earlier ANDA litigation did not pertain to our patents covering cardiovascular risk reduction.
-On January 25, 2021 we expanded the scope of the patent infringement lawsuit to include a health care insurance provider, Health Net, LLC.
-We intend to vigorously pursue these ongoing litigation matters, but cannot predict the outcomes or the impact on our business.
+On January 25, 2021, we expanded the scope of the patent infringement lawsuit to include a health care insurance provider, Health Net, LLC.
+On January 4, 2022, the district court hearing the case granted Hikma's motion to dismiss.
+We intend to appeal the decision of the district court when permitted and also intend to continue to vigorously pursue our ongoing litigation with Health Net, LLC, but cannot predict the outcome or the impact on our business.

-On August 10, 2020, Dr. Reddy's received U.S. FDA approval to market its generic version for the original indication of VASCEPA.
+On August 10, 2020, Dr. Reddy's received U.S. FDA approval to market its generic version for the MARINE indication of VASCEPA.
 In June 2021, Dr. Reddy's launched its generic version of VASCEPA with labeling that is substantially similar to labeling of the Hikma generic product.
-On September 11, 2020, Teva Pharmaceuticals USA, Inc's., or Teva's, ANDA was approved by the U.S. FDA and on June 30, 2021, Apotex, Inc.'s, or Apotex's, ANDA was approved by the U.S. FDA.
+On September 11, 2020, Teva Pharmaceuticals USA, Inc.'s, or Teva's, ANDA was approved by the U.S. FDA and on June 30, 2021, Apotex, Inc.'s, or Apotex's, ANDA was approved by the U.S. FDA.
+In January 2022, Apotex launched its generic version of VASCEPA with labeling that is substantially consistent with the labeling of the Hikma and Dr. Reddy's generic product, not the cardiovascular risk reduction indication.

-We are responsible for supplying VASCEPA to all markets in which the branded product is sold, including Canada, Lebanon and the United Arab Emirates where the drug is promoted and sold via collaborations with third-party companies that compensate us for such supply.
-Subject to commercial launch in Europe and approval in China, we will be responsible for supplying products to those markets as well.
+We are responsible for supplying VASCEPA to all markets in which the branded product is sold, including Canada, Lebanon and the United Arab Emirates where the drug is promoted and sold via collaborations with third-party companies that compensate us for such supply, and in the United States and Germany where the drug is promoted and sold by us.
+Subject to commercial launches in additional countries within Europe and Hong Kong and approval in China, we will be responsible for supplying products to those markets as well.
 We are not responsible for providing any generic company with drug product.
 Geographies outside the United States in which VASCEPA is sold and under regulatory review are not subject to this U.S. patent litigation and judgment.
-No similar litigation involving potential generic version of VASCEPA is pending outside the United States.
+No similar litigation involving potential generic versions of VASCEPA is pending outside the United States.